monicarangel95/Homework_One/README.md

+# Code Refactor
+[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-# User Story
+## User Story
 As a student, this is a project to implement and improve a given code by refactoring so that it follows accessibility standards, uses semantic HTML, and improves code readability so that the site is optimized for search engines.

-# Employee-Tracker
-[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Table of Contents
   - [Description](#description)